noahsw/mlp-ppa-ics/README.md

-# MLP Matchups → iCalendar (ICS)
+# MLP & PPA Matchups → iCalendar (ICS)

-Generate a live-updating **.ics** calendar of Major League Pickleball matchups that your phone or desktop calendar can subscribe to.
+Generate live-updating **.ics** calendars for both Major League Pickleball (MLP) matchups and Professional Pickleball Association (PPA) tournament schedules that your phone or desktop calendar can subscribe to.

 ---

-## Subscribe to this calendar
+## MLP Calendar Subscriptions

 Use any of these URLs when subscribing (pick one or many):